 The average cost of power procured from other sources range from Rs 2.5 to Rs 3 which is over 45% lesser than what BTPS is offering.
 Even when the plant is temporarily shut, power utilities continue to pay the fixed costs which ultimately reflect in the tariffs.

 Today: Aditya is counting on you

-Aditya Singh Mann needs your help with “Arvind Kejriwal: To permanently shut down Bardarpur thermal plant”.
+Aditya Mann needs your help with “Arvind Kejriwal: To permanently shut down Bardarpur thermal plant”.
 Join Aditya and 21 supporters today.